google/koladata/docs/api_reference.md

 The main danger stems from its blocking nature: it blocks the calling thread until the stream is ready.
-However, if the task responsible for filling the stream is also scheduled on the same executor, and all executor threads become blocked, that task may never execute, leading to a deadlock.
+However, if the task responsible for filling the stream is also scheduled on the same executor, and all executor workers become blocked, that task may never execute, leading to a deadlock.

 While seemingly acceptable initially, prolonged or widespread use of this